ryanjgani/CXHealth/README.md

   JWT_KEY
   MONGO_KEY
 ```
-JWT_KEY is for JWT authentication
+**JWT_KEY** stores the secret key for JWT authentication
-MONGO_KEY is to connect to MongoDB Atlas
+**MONGO_KEY** stores the database password to connect to MongoDB Atlas
-You should also insert your own MongoDB Atlas URL and store your password in MONGO_KEY.
+You should insert your own MongoDB Atlas URL and store your password in MONGO_KEY
-Or you can also use your local MongoDB URL
+Or you can use your local MongoDB URL

 ```bash
   'mongodb://localhost:27017/<database_name>'